RL12 LED Ring Light 14 outer12 on Center with Light Stand Soft Tube Filter Carrying Bag for Makeup YouTubeTikTokCameraPhone Video Shooting | Better Homes & Gardens

 Advertisement

-Best Quality Guranteed.
 PLEASE NOTE: 1.The RL-12 LED Ring Light measures 14' from the outside edge to outside edge of the light; the led panel measures 12' on center; 2.The light stand is packed in a separate box INSIDE the big package box(under the ring light box, at the extreme bottom of the box ) as shown in the 5th picture.
 If you can't find it, please contact seller customer service; 3.Instructions for unfolding the stand are in the 7th picture.
 The legs are upwards, so please unfold the legs upside down Kit includes: (1)14' Outer diameter 55W 5500K LED Ring Light+(1)61 inches/155 Centimeters Light Stand+(1)Soft Tube+(1)White and Orange Color Filter Set+(1)Tripod Head Hot Shoe Adapter+(1)Universal Adapter with US Plug+(1)Smart Phone Holder Dimmable 14' Outer/12' on center 55W 5500K 180 Pieces LED bulbs with a wide dimming range from 1%-100%.
-Special LED SMD design, lightweight and portable 61'/155cm light
+Special LED SMD design, lightweight and portable 61'/155cm light stand is constructed from aluminum alloy, giv